-Though the first may qualify you for the Lifeline program, there is also an income threshold that could help in your eligibility.
+Though the first may qualify you for free Lifeline smartphone service, there is also an income threshold that could help in your eligibility.
 If you do not meet any of the criteria mentioned above, you may also qualify if your total household income is at or below 135% of the poverty guidelines based on the state of your residence.

-Submitting the appropriate documentation is another step in the process and one that Assist Wireless can help you with.
+Submitting the appropriate documentation is another step in the process of getting a free Lifeline smartphone plan and one that Assist Wireless can help you with.
 Now that you are aware of the eligibility guidelines, it’s time to review the documents you will be required to submit.
 These documents must prove three things: your program or income eligibility, proof of identity, and proof of address.

 Proof of Program Eligibility